-From Devin Booker to Nico Young, here is every Team USA athlete in the Olympics and Paralympics with a tie to Arizona — plus a few more from other countries with connections to the Grand Canyon State.
+From Devin Booker to Nico Young, here's how every Team USA athlete with an Arizona connection fared in the Olympics, plus a few more from other countries with a tie to State 48.
+You'll also find the Arizonans competing in the Paralympics, which begin Sept.
+8.

 Team USA and Arizona